Louisiana Museums

 Museums in Louisiana

-Louisiana's museums offer a deep look into the stories, history, creative talent and engineering that have all shaped Louisiana to be what she is today.
+Louisiana's museums offer a deep look at the stories, history, creative talent and engineering that have shaped Louisiana into what she is today.

 The Bayou State treasures its long history and values the ongoing artistic contributions of its many talented citizens and keeps them preserved and on display.
-The result is an abundance of museums in every corner of the state including–but not limited to–nine State Museums, galleries and historic structures that preserve and exhibit the state's most valued assets for anyone who chooses to see them.
+The result is an abundance of museums in every corner of the state, including 10 Louisiana State Museums, galleries and historic structures that preserve and exhibit the state's most valued assets for anyone who chooses to see them.

-Explore the expected and unexpected aspects of Louisiana's culture and heritage including cotton, trains, voodoo, Mardi Gras, lighthouses, dolls, boat building, military history, African American history, art and a whole lot more.
+Explore the well-known and unexpected aspects of Louisiana's culture and heritage: cotton, trains, voodoo, Mardi Gras, lighthouses, dolls, boat building, military history, African American history, art and a whole lot more.

 Take A Look Inside Louisiana's Museums